 Tip

 Did you just create an objective and it isn't showing up?
 Oftentimes this is because this filter is set to a different state that the objective is.
-Double-check that the newly created objective falls within the selected date range.
+Double-check that the newly created objective falls within the selected date range or other filters.

 Resetting filters